 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

 Rockefeller Capital Management is a full-service financial services firm that grew out of the family office for the storied Rockefeller family.
-It has 74 investment advisors across nine offices, which are located primarily in major metropolitan areas throughout the country.
 The firm caters to families managing intergenerational wealth, and it specializes in investments selected through an environmental, social and governance (ESG) lens.
-It currently oversees more than $5.4 billion in assets under management (AUM).

 New York, NY 10111